174n/rusty-tts/README.md

 ## Instalation

-You have to be on Windows to run the TTS part for now, bacause it uses the built-in TTS on Windows (PRs to make it cross platform without using paid APIs are welcome).
+For Windows you don't have to do anything, for Linux you have to have RHVoice with a language and voice installed.
 You have to also have node.js and ffmpeg installed.

 Clone the repo and install the dependencies: